Virginia and Truckee 22 Inyo

-Virginia and Truckee Railroad No. 22, also known as the "Inyo", is a 4-4-0 "American" type steam locomotive that was built by the Baldwin Locomotive Works in 1875 and pulled both passenger and freight trains.
+Virginia and Truckee Railroad 22, also known as the "Inyo", is a "American" type steam locomotive that was built by the Baldwin Locomotive Works in 1875 and pulled both passenger and freight trains.
 The Inyo weighs 68000 lb.
 Its 57 in driving wheels deliver 11920 lb of tractive force.
-In 1877 it was fitted with air brakes and in 1910 it was converted to burn oil rather than wood.Inyo was retired on September 9, 1926.
+In 1877 it was fitted with air brakes and in 1910 it was converted to burn oil rather than wood.

+Inyo was retired on September 9, 1926.
 It was kept in generally working order, to provide a source of spare parts for another V&T locomotive, the Reno.